MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

   - build-2024
 ms.date: 05/21/2024
 ms.search.form: Get started
-# customer intent: I want to learn how to get data in the Real-Time Hub in Real-Time Intelligence.
+# customer intent: I want to learn how to get data in the Real-Time hub in Real-Time Intelligence.
 ---
-# Real-Time Intelligence tutorial part 2: Get data in the Real-Time Hub
+# Real-Time Intelligence tutorial part 2: Get data in the Real-Time hub

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see:  [Tutorial part 1: Create resources](tutorial-1-resources.md).